pi-null-mezon/rbh24/README.md

 3. [./train_adapter_for_instantid](./train_adapter_for_instantid) - tools to train adapter for instantid

 4. [./researches](./researches) - some researches we have done along the way

+5. [./protection](./protection) - how to protect biometric templates?